 Most transferware patterns sought by collectors today are two-tone in color.
 Blue and white, red and white, and brown and white are the most common colors.
 Sometimes transfer printed designs were enhanced with translucent hand-painted enamel over the printed patterns to add even more interest.

-My mother's transferware dishes are all from Royal Mail, made in England.
-I don't know if she purchased them all as a set or collected them along the way.
+My mother’s brown and white transferware dishes are all from Royal Mail, made in England.
+I don’t know if she purchased them all as a set or collected them along the way.
 She used these as her everyday dishes until she passed away two years ago at the age of 93 and my dad this past fall at 99 years old.
-Click on photos to enlarge.

 My mother also adored pewter and left behind an amazing pewter collection.
 I’ll be sharing her pewter collection with you soon.
 In the meantime, here are a few adorable table pieces that she had.
 AND, my mother used everything she had.
 I remember these pewter pieces filled with salt, sugar, milk, etc. on many of her holiday tables.

 The antique table and chairs are a set that my parents antiqued together and was used as their main dining table since they built this home.
 It’s small, but perfect for two-four people.
 Very unlike the large farm tables, we all see today.
 They were definitely of another generation.